kpousti/cse15l-lab-reports/LabReport5.md

 ### TA's Response
 Hey there,

 I've identified the issue in your code.
 It seems to be related to the loop in your loadData method.
-The problem lies in the loop condition i <= size, which should actually be i < size.
+The problem lies in the loop condition `i <= size`, which should actually be `i < size`.
 This is because array indices start from 0 and go up to size - 1, so the loop should only iterate size times.

 To fix the issue, please modify the loop condition as follows: